limbernie/limbernie.github.io/_posts/2018-04-23-trollcave-walkthrough.md

 This was an excellent opportunity to explore [Ruby on Rails](https://en.wikipedia.org/wiki/Ruby_on_Rails) and [Node.js](https://en.wikipedia.org/wiki/Node.js) both which I've heard many good things but never really got the chance to dig deeper until now.

-I rate this exercise highly "fun and educational".
+I rate this VM highly "fun and educational".

 [1]: https://www.vulnhub.com/entry/trollcave-12,230/
 [2]: https://twitter.com/@davidyat_es